 - cocoa/icing sugar/berries to decorate (optional)

 - 3 tbsp cream

 1.)
 To make the pastry: Sift the flour and salt onto your clean work surface and make a well in the middle.
-Put the butter in the centre and use your fingertips to work it into the flour until soft.
+Put the butter in the centre and use your fingertips to gently work it until soft.
 Mix the icing sugar into the butter.

 2.)
-Add the eggs to the butter and mix in.
-Start cutting the flour into the butter mixture slowly.
+Add the eggs and mix into the butter and sugar.
+Start cutting the flour into the mixture slowly.
 Bring the mixture together with your hands, then knead a few times to make a smooth dough.
 Wrap the dough in plastic wrap and refrigerate for at least an hour.